-Luxury brands and social media.
 One is exclusive.
 The other is inclusive.
-Balancing traditional and digital methods of marketing luxury brands can be a delicate process.
-Here’s how to make global social platforms work for your luxury brand.
+Juggling British luxury brands and social media is a delicate balancing act – but it is possible.
+We explain how to make these digital platforms work for your brand.

-In fact, luxury shoppers are some of the most avid users of visual platforms like Instagram.
-Viewing five times as much content, luxury consumers “like” posts three times as often and post twice as many updates as the average user.
+Which is why social media is increasingly unavoidable, even for luxury brands.
+In fact, luxury shoppers are some of the most avid users of platforms like Instagram.
+They view five times as much content, “like” posts three times as often and post twice as many updates as the average user (source: Business of Fashion).

-Social media is a great way to help your luxury brand stay present in your customers’ everyday lives.
-Protecting your luxury identity while engaging with digital audiences can be challenging – but it’s worth the effort.
+Social media is everywhere.
+And using it is a great way to help your British luxury brand stay present in your customers’ everyday lives.
+Protecting your luxury identity and engaging with digital audiences can be tricky – but it’s worth it.

 MIND THE MILLENNIALS